-- 28. Unless APRA determines otherwise, an APRA-regulated entity must review and update its recovery and exit plan: - (a) for an SFI, at least annually; and - (b) for a non-SFI, at least every three years. - 29.
-An APRA-regulated entity must review and update its recovery and exit plan to reflect any significant changes in legal or organisational structure, business mix, strategy or risk profile. - 30.
-An SFI must undertake a comprehensive review at least every three years of the effectiveness of the recovery and exit plan and its readiness and capabilities to execute it.
-The comprehensive review must be conducted by operationally independent, appropriately experienced and competent persons. - 31.
-As part of the comprehensive review, an SFI must conduct operational testing to simulate the use of the recovery and exit plan.
+- 28. Unless APRA determines otherwise, Aan APRA-regulated entity must review and update its contingency recovery and exit plan: - (a) for an SFI, on an at least annual basis ly; and - (b) for a non-SFI, at least every three years. or as otherwise determined by APRA. - 30.29.
+An APRA-regulated entity must review and update its The contingency recovery and exit plan must be updated to reflect any significant changes in legal or organisational structure, business mix, strategy or risk profile. - 31.30.
+An APRA regulated entitySFI must undertake a comprehensive review at least every three years of the effectiveness of the contingencyrecovery and exit plan and its readiness and capabilities to execute it.
+The comprehensive review must be conducted by operationally independent, appropriately experienced and competent persons. - 32.31.
+As part of the comprehensive review, an APRA-regulated entity that is an SFI must conduct operational testing to simulate the use of the contingencyrecovery and exit plan.
 This must involve a test of the governance arrangements, communication plan, operational elements of key actions, and internal reporting.